DENT5405 Research and Professional Development 2

 - 6 points

 Availability Location Mode Non-standard teaching period Oral Health Care Centre of WA (OHCWA) Face to face

 - This unit provides students marks the completion of the research project and it is expected that most of the work produced by students can be published under the co-authorship of the students.
 Students also continue to build on concepts of personal and professional development in preparation for clinical practice on graduation.

-- Typically this unit is assessed in the following ways: (1) research project progress report (30 per cent) and supervisor mark (10 per cent); (2) assignment: research paper (Failed Component); and (3) personal and professional development debate.
+- Indicative assessments in this unit are as follows: (1) research project progress report and supervisor mark (30% for report and 10% for supervisor mark); (2) assignment - research paper (Failed Component); and (3) personal and professional development debate.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the assignment: research paper (Failed Component) component.

 Supplementary assessment is available for students currently enrolled in the unit who obtain a mark of 45 to 49 overall and a mark of at least 45 in any Failed Component(s).

 - Unit rules